 Note: Wrensoft Zoom Search Engine is a software package which implements a custom search engine on your web site.
 It is a self-contained solution and requires no external service such as Google to provide search results.
 However, this article is for users who wish to add Google AdSense advertising to their website's search engine (powered by Zoom) to earn advertising commission.

-This is a special feature with Google AdSense, and it requires you have an AdSense account with Google and also applied for active permission to use "AdSense for Search Ads Only".
+This is a special feature with Google AdSense, and it requires you have an AdSense account with Google and also applied for active permission to use "AdSense Custom Search Ads".

 More information can be found on Google's website here.